 Will any building or structure older than 60 years be affected in any way?
 YES NO Is it necessary to apply for a permit in terms of the National Heritage Resources Act, 1999 (Act 25 of 1999)?
-YES NO

-If YES, please provide proof that this permit application has been submitted to SAHRA or the relevant provincial authority.
+YES NO If YES, please provide proof that this permit application has been submitted to SAHRA or the relevant provincial authority.

-A copy of the Pre-Application Basic Assessment will be provided to SAHRA to provide comment on the BAR.
+A copy of the Draft Basic Assessment Report ("BAR") will be provided to SAHRA to provide comment.